phenocopter/phenocopter-website/content/_index.md

 Documentation is under development.
 See the [presentation](PhenoCopter-Introduction.pdf) about a short introduction of the major features in PhenoCopter.

-PhenoCopter is designed to process UAV dataset for scientific research.
+PhenoCopter is a cloud based platform to process images captured by Unmanned Aerial Vehicle (UAV) in plant breeding and argonomy.

 ## Features
 * Manage your flights